Homeless man returns to Nelson after clash with protestors

-A battle between a controversial Nelson vagrant and those who want him moved on looks set to continue, with a judge giving him the all clear to return to his home town.
+A battle between a controversial Nelson homeless man and those who want him moved on looks set to continue, with a judge giving him the all clear to return to his home town.

 Lewis Stanton, also known as Hone Ma Heke, was arrested on November 20 after he allegedly clashed with protesters who want his permanent campsite removed from the centre of town.